-The Small Cell Wireless Facility receives approval for a concealment element design; and
+The Small Cell Wireless Facility receives approval for a concealment element design;

-No new poles shall be located in a protected watercourse area or setback from the angle of repose.
+No new poles shall be located in a protected watercourse area or setback from the angle of repose; and

+The applicant signs a lease agreement listing terms of access, maintenance, future upgrades, indemnification and fees.

 The concealment element design shall include the design of the screening, fencing or other concealment technology for a tower, pole, or equipment structure, and all related transmission equipment or facilities associated with the proposed Small Cell Wireless Facility, including but not limited to fiber and power connections.